Abarim Publications' online Biblical Hebrew Dictionary

 As in Europe until recently, employ in the Bronze Age was a 24/7 arrangement and employees lived with their employers.
 There was no distinction between leisure time and work time, save for the Sabbath — the Hebrews literally invented the weekly day-off; something Europeans had to wait for until last century and still doesn't exist in many other parts of the world — and there was no such thing as being unemployed because everybody naturally pulled their weight in whatever outfit they were part of (whether bought or born; see Genesis 17:23).

 Society appears to have consisted largely of autonomous clans that consisted of a boss (the 'father') and his wife (the 'mother') and all others (the 'sons').
 These societies were famously polygamous and there were countless distinct ranks and offices among the female side of affairs.
 And just like a boss could assign his male employees to whatever job he chose including warfare (Genesis 14:14), so he could assign his female employees to child-bearing duties without anybody finding that unfair or degrading (Exodus 21:4).
 The whole romance generated by the modern baby industry was new to the 20th century, and prior to that, childbirth was a job.
 It was necessary to make up for high mortality rates and was performed by people who had the physical faculties for it.
 People of the masculine persuasion would in equal stead find themselves strapped to plows or sicced upon enemies.
 But in the end, all that mattered was security of life, limb and offspring, and the means to that was a road paved with very few lofty feelings.
-(It's also prudent to note that there are no deaths in child birth reported in the Bible.
-Also: Jewish doctors were the marvel of antiquity as only they were able to retrieve a child via what later would be called a Caesarean section, but with spectacular preservation of the lives of both mother and child).
+(It's also prudent to note that Jewish doctors were the marvel of antiquity as only they were able to retrieve a child via what later would be called a Caesarean section, but with spectacular preservation of the lives of both mother and child).

 Rape was always heavily condemned — albeit mostly out of social-economic reasons and not psychological ones (Genesis 34:31, Judges 20:13, 2 Samuel 13:28, for relevant Mosaic legislation see Deuteronomy 22:13-30) — and romantic courtship the slobbery way we know it hadn't been invented yet.
 Still it is clear that a woman's self-determination and the right to reject any man was self-evident (Genesis 24:5).
 Copulation was not regarded as an independent event but solely part of a whole package that included a man's perpetual duty to provide for his children and their mother(s), and no man attained the right to breed solely on the merit of his good looks and sense of humor.